Go sync.Once is Simple... Does It Really?

 If you’re not familiar with atomic operations or synchronization techniques in Go, then sync.Once

-is a great starting point, trust me.
+is a great starting point, as it’s one of the simplest synchronization primitives.

 It’s really simple compared to something like sync.Mutex